Coding Quests

 Godot 4 Enemy AI Tutorial: Patrol, Chase, and Attack

-This tutorial shows you how to build a complete 3D enemy AI system in Godot 4 using state machines, navigation, and detection areas.
-The result: an enemy that patrols, spots the player, chases them down, attacks when in range, and reacts to damage.
+This tutorial builds a complete 3D enemy AI system in Godot 4 using state machines, navigation, and detection areas.
+By the end you'll have an enemy that patrols, spots the player, chases, attacks in range, and flinches when hit.

 Your enemy needs a few key nodes: